Skip to main content

 • Dents to your mailbox and other soft metals on your property

-2. Granules in your gutter or on the ground
+2. Asphalt granules in your gutter or on the ground

 3. Missing, lifted, or creased shingles

-Now we’re getting to the common signs of roof damage that are actually on the roof.
-A sign of roof damage caused by wind is missing, lifted, or creased shingles.
+Moving away from the ground and gutters, let’s get to the signs of storm damage that are actually on the roof.
+The biggest sign of storm damage to your roof is missing, lifted, or creased shingles.

 4. Dents in roof vents, roof flashing, and shingles

-If a large tree limb or full tree hits your roof, then it’s pretty obvious that your roof is damaged.
-But it goes beyond just your shingles.
+If a large tree limb or full tree hits your roof, then there’s no question that your roof is damaged.
+However, tree damage usually is more severe than damaging a section of shingles.

-If the tree limb is large and heavy enough, it’ll also cause damage to your roof decking and other roofing components.
-I’ve even seen cases where the tree limb goes straight through the roof into the attic.
+If the tree limb is large and heavy enough, it’ll also damage your roof decking and other roofing components.
+There are also plenty of cases where a tree limb goes straight through the roof into the attic.

-To avoid this happening to you it’s important to keep any trees around your roof trimmed.
+That’s why I recommend keeping trees around your roof trimmed to avoid potential storm damage.
 But if a storm is strong enough, there’s not much you can do about a falling branch or tree.

 storm damage checklist